 The Alexandrian Community, as an apostolic religious society, is led by three bishops presiding, duly ordained and validly consecrated in the historic apostolic succession of the church universal.
-Endeavoring to embody the the Trinitarian ideal of "three who work as one," our bishops presiding respectively fulfill the complementary roles of Abbot, Prior, and Provost in relation to the day-to-day administration of our Community.
+Endeavoring to embody the the Trinitarian ideal of "three who work as one," our bishops presiding respectively fulfill the complementary roles of Primus, Prior, and Provost in relation to the day-to-day administration of our Community.

-The Most Rev. David Oliver Kling, Abbot
+The Most Rev. David Oliver Kling, Primus

 Oliver completed his Clinical Pastoral Education residency at St. Mary's Medical Center in Huntington West Virginia, and served as a professional healthcare chaplain for twelve years.
 Beyond this, Oliver has served as a Director of Religious Education and as a Consulting Minister for two different Unitarian Universalist congregations.
 He is currently the settled pastor of St. John's United Church of Christ in Massillon, Ohio.